1988 Arizona Wildcats football team: Texas Tech

 After earning a win in the opener at Oregon State, Arizona played its first home game of the season against Texas Tech.
-This was the first meeting between the two teams since they played in nine straight seasons from 1971–79.
+This was the first meeting between the two teams since they played in nine straight seasons from 1971 to 1979.
 After falling behind early, the Wildcats dominated the rest of the way and came away with the win.

 At Oklahoma

 The Wildcats traveled to Oklahoma in their first ever matchup against the Sooners.
 Despite playing tough, Arizona could not keep up with the fourth-ranked Sooners and eventually lost.